-To my beloved family and friends, my Iran, The time has come for me to bid you farewell. known The time has come for me to bid you farewell. known In truth, I died many years ago.
-I have always known In truth, I died many years ago.
+To my beloved family and friends, my Iran, The time has come for me to bid you farewell.
+Known The time has come for me to bid you farewell.
+Known In truth, Idied many years ago.
+I have always Known In truth, Idied many years ago.
 I knew it when I was ten...
 That such a day would come.
 I knew it when I was ten...
-There it when I was the Iknew it when I was twelve.
+The wit when I was twelve.
+I knew it when I was sixteen.
 I know it when I was sixteen.
 I have known it every time I felt love.
 Time and time again, I have killed my love.
 I have killed it so many times, and in so many ways, that I have become death.
 I was raised to seek and speak the truth.
 I was raised to reject and deny the lie.
-51 And yet, every day, I am asked to conceal, And yes, every durn to the lie, to become the lie.
+51 And yet, every day, I am asked to conceal And yes, every durn to the lie, to become the lie.
 3 All in the name of virtue.
 I have become a veiled man.
 Only I cannot cast off this veil.
 The shadow of death is stitched into my skin, I have become my veil. its threads run through my every nerve, its dyes course through my blood.
 Today, Istop performing.
 For my last act, I will cast off this veil of virtue, and exit a world that is nothing but a shroud of hypocrisy Everything and everyone that I love Every day I die in your midst, I die in your hatreds, I die in your fear, I die in your silences.
 Forgive me for the sorrow I have caused.
 Yousef please Farhad